Restaurants in New York City

 Nobu New York

-Nobu opened in 1995 bringing innovative 'new style Japanese cooking' to New York City.
-The restaurant is a visual and culinary delight - tall birch tree columns rise into the ceiling, which is painted copper with patches of open brickwork showing through, giving the effect of a Zen mountain retreat.
+Nobu opened in 1995, bringing innovative and fresh styles of Japanese cooking to New York City.
+The restaurant is a visual and culinary treat, with tall birch tree columns rising towards a ceiling painted copper with stylish patches of open brickwork showing through.
 Nobu's new style Japanese cuisine weds South American sensibility with Japanese traditions.
 Try the mussels with the signature Nobu salsa, or the yellowtail with jalapeño.
 Open Monday to Friday for lunch and all week for dinner, reservations essential.

 Address: 105 Hudson Street (Tribeca)

 Telephone: (212) 219 0500

-One of the city's best venues for classical French fare, this restaurant has been restored to its original 1920s Renaissance splendour.
-Using the freshest ingredients, seasonal masterpieces include squab with swiss chard barbajuan, radish and artichoke barigoule.
-Leave room for the huckleberry sorbet...
-Jacket and tie are required for gentlemen.
+One of best venues for classical French cuisine in New York, Daniel reflects its original 1920s Renaissance splendour.
+Using the freshest ingredients, seasonal masterpieces include squab with Swiss chard barbajuan, and a radish and artichoke barigoule.
+Customers should always leave room for the huckleberry sorbet.
+Jacket and tie is required for gentlemen.
 Open for dinner Monday to Saturday, closed on Sundays.
 Reservations recommended.

 Address: 60 East 65th Street (between Madison Avenue and Park Avenue)

 Telephone: (212) 288 0033

 For a thick cut of New York steak, one of the best places to go is Keen's Steakhouse.
 The buzzing dining room has an old-fashioned charm with classic elegance, and though it can be loud, there's always a great atmosphere.
 Don't expect a variety of vegetarian options on this menu, as it focuses on meat and seafood.
-Reservations are recommended.
+Reservations recommended.

 Address: 72 West 36th Street